Improving Code Reviewer Recommendation: Accuracy, Latency, Workload, and Bystanders: Literature, Features, and Recommender Design

 We design \MetaRecWL, which adds Workload (WL) to \MetaRec.
 Our goal is to identify the top expert developer with the {\it lowest current workload}.
 To this end, we adapt the approach taken at Microsoft~\cite{asthana2019whodo} that balances the workload of reviewers by weighting the score by the current workload of candidate reviewers for a diff review, $r$:

 $\theta$ is a parameter between 0 and 1 to control the amount of load balancing.

 At Microsoft~\cite{asthana2019whodo}, they found that initial feedback from developers indicated that reviewers from other projects complained that they were being incorrectly recommended.
-We made three compromises to convince the engineering team to run the experiment: (1) we set $0.1$ which reduces the influence of workload favoring expertise.
-(2) we only re-rank the top 5 suggestions from \MetaRec.
-(3) instead of assigning the top ranked reviewer, we allow the author to select one of the top5 reviewers.
-These have two important guaranties, first, people with low workload, but little experience will not be inadvertently added to the list eliminating the issue that Microsoft experienced.
+We made three compromises to convince the engineering team to run the experiment: (1) we set $\theta = 0.1$ which reduces the influence of workload favoring expertise, (2) we only re-rank the top five suggestions from \MetaRec, and (3) instead of assigning the top ranked reviewer, we allow the author to select one of the top five reviewers.
+These latter two are important guarantees, first, people with low workload, but little experience will not be inadvertently added to the list eliminating the issue that Microsoft experienced.
 Second, the Top5 accuracy of \MetaRecWL = \MetaRec.
-Since the top 5 developers are displayed \Phabricator, this means in the most extreme case, the top developer from \MetaRec will be displayed as the 5th developer if they have high workload, but the same reviewers will be displayed only the order will change.
+Since the top five developers are displayed in \Phabricator, this means in the most extreme case, the top developer from \MetaRec will be displayed as the 5th developer, if they have high workload, but the same reviewers will be displayed only the order will change.

 For a diff review, $r$, \MetaRecWL final scoring function is